 - Coach students on knowledge and information on subjects in which they have expertise.

 Graduation and lifelong learning

-Throughout your time as a student you will gain access to a global network of over 48,000 Cass alumni with more than 12,500 MBAs working in senior positions around the globe.
+Throughout your time as a student you will gain access to a global network of over 48,000 the Business School (formerly Cass) alumni with more than 12,500 MBAs working in senior positions around the globe.
 There are regular alumni events all over the world, bringing together current students and alumni.
 This network is key if you are looking to advance your career.

 Once you graduate, the learning doesn’t stop.
 You are encouraged to take one free elective per year for the rest of your life.
-Whether you missed a topic, or you want to develop a new skill, returning to Cass is a great way to continue to develop and keep up to date with current trends.
+Whether you missed a topic, or you want to develop a new skill, returning to Bayes Business School is a great way to continue to develop and keep up to date with current trends.

 MBA Student competitions

 Students are encouraged to participate as a team at external competitions focusing on a range of topics.
 One which is held by the Careers and Professional Development team gives you the opportunity to demonstrate research and presentation skills to the Worshipful Company of Tallow Chandler.

 There are also international competitions such as the Ben Graham Centre’s International Stock Picking Competition in Toronto.
 Full-time MBA student’s Akane Uchida and Varun Venkatraman utilised each other skillsets and won the competition in 2018.
 You can read more about their experiences on Akane's blog.